mwiedmann/cx16CodingInC/Chapter17-Collisions/README.md

 </table>

 ## Example
 Take a look at `collision.c` for an example of 2 sprites repeatedly colliding. `make collision` and `make runcollision` to build/run.
-It uses the IRQ code form above, and some of the sprite routines have been moved into their own functions so we can reuse them for each sprite.
+It uses the IRQ code from above, and some of the sprite routines have been moved into their own functions so we can reuse them for each sprite.
 This is the kind of thing you will do in your games.
 Eventually you want to make some nice libraries that you can reuse across your other games.

 <!-- Extra styling info for some Markdown engines (e.g. VSCode) -->
 <style>